Re-Evaluating GermEval17 Using German Pre-Trained Language Models: Materials and Methods

 \section{Materials and Methods}

 \paragraph{Data}

 The GermEval17 data is freely available in \texttt{.xml}- and \texttt{.tsv}-format\footnote{The data sets (in both formats) can be obtained from \href{http://ltdata1.informatik.uni-hamburg.de/germeval2017/}{http://ltdata1.informatik.uni-hamburg.de/germeval2017/}.}.
-Each data split (train, validation, test) in \texttt{.tsv}-format contains the following variables: \begin{itemize} \item document id (URL) \item document text \item relevance label (\texttt{true}, \texttt{false}) \item document-level sentiment label (\texttt{negative}, \texttt{neutral}, \texttt{positive}) \item aspects with respective polarities (e.g. \texttt{Ticketkauf\#Haupt:negative}) \end{itemize}
+Each data split (train, validation, test) in \texttt{.tsv}-format contains the following variables: \begin{itemize} \item document id (URL) \item document text \item relevance label (\texttt{true}, \texttt{false}) \item document-level sentiment label\\{ (\texttt{negative}, \texttt{neutral}, \texttt{positive})} \item aspects with respective polarities\\{ (e.g. \texttt{Ticketkauf\#Haupt:negative})} \end{itemize}

 For documents which are annotated as irrelevant, the sentiment label is set to \texttt{neutral} and no aspects are available.
 Visibly, the \texttt{.tsv}-formatted data does not contain the target expressions or their associated sequence positions.
-Consequently, Subtask~D can only be conducted using the data in \texttt{.xml}-format which additionally holds the information on the starting and ending sequence positions of the target phrases.
+Consequently, Subtask D can only be conducted using the data in \texttt{.xml}-format, which additionally holds the information on the starting and ending sequence positions of the target phrases.

-The data set is comprised of $\sim 26$k documents in total, including the diachronic test set with around $1.8$k examples.
-Further, the main data was randomly split by the organizers into a train data set for training, a development data set for evaluation and a synchronic test data set.
-Table~\ref{tab:docs_per_df} displays the number of documents for each split.
+The data set comprises $\sim 26$k documents in total, including the diachronic test set with around $1.8$k examples.
+Further, the main data was randomly split by the organizers into a train data set for training, a development data set for validation and a synchronic test data set.
+Table \ref{tab:docs_per_df} displays the number of documents for each split.

-While roughly 74\% of the documents form the train set, the development split and the synchronic test split contains around 9\% and around 10\%, respectively.
+While roughly 74\% of the documents form the train set, the development split and the synchronic test split contain around 9\% and around 10\%, respectively.
 The remaining 7\% of the data belong to the diachronic set (cf. Tab. \ref{tab:docs_per_df}).
-Table~\ref{tab:relevance_distribution} shows the relevance distribution per data split.
+Table \ref{tab:relevance_distribution} shows the relevance distribution per data split.
 This unveils a pretty skewed distribution of the labels since the relevant documents represent the clear majority with over 80\% in each split.

-The distribution of the sentiments is depicted in Table~\ref{tab:sentiment_distribution}, which shows that between 65\% and 69\% (per split) belong to the neutral class, 25--31\% to the negative and only 4--6\% to the positive class.
+The distribution of the sentiments is depicted in Table \ref{tab:sentiment_distribution}, which shows that between 65\% and 69\% (per split) belong to the neutral class, 25--31\% to the negative and only 4--6\% to the positive class.